Blog

 Maintenance challenges

-Since access needs evolve over time, an RBAC system requires ongoing maintenance.
-New roles may need to be created, permissions adjusted, and employees assigned to different roles.
+Since access needs evolve, an RBAC system requires ongoing maintenance.
+New roles must be created, permissions modified, and users reassigned.
 If not properly maintained, the RBAC system can become outdated and ineffective.

 Limited granularity